tianchengdemo/GPT_CodeInterpreter/docs/install.md

 5. Once GPT_CodeInterpreter is installed, you can run the project with the following command: `chainlit run app.py`.

+6. If `chainlit run app.py` error to communicate to openai,you can try `chainlit run app_cn.py`.

 Hope this display is more engaging and readable!
 If you have any other questions or need further assistance, feel free to let me know.

 ## Contributing